Enrolment in June 2021

-If you have sent us confirmation of your pre-settled or settled status, you will receive an email with a link to access online enrolment in February.
+If you have sent us confirmation of your pre-settled or settled status, you will receive an email with a link to access online enrolment.

 If you have provided confirmation of your status, but have not received your enrolment link, please contact firstname.lastname@example.org via email.
 If you have not yet sent us confirmation of your status, please send evidence to email@example.com.